Lumeo

 Yes

 Same name in both.
-Lumeo derives its own --radius-sm/md/lg/xl from it, so set only the master --radius (don't paste tweakcn's derived scale).
+Lumeo derives --radius-sm/md/lg/xl from it, so set only the master --radius (don't paste tweakcn's derived scale).
+Must be pasted after Lumeo to win.
+(Verified: 0.75rem → 1.4rem moved rounded-lg from 15px → 28px.)

 Yes